Blog

 • 1 to 2 tablespoons of honey, depending on your energy needs,

-Simply shake the bottle to mix everything together and you will have an effective electrolyte drink.
-Feel free to change the proportions slightly to suit your needs.
+Simply shake the bottle to mix everything together, and you'll have an effective electrolyte drink.
+Feel free to adjust the proportions slightly to suit your needs.

 Hydrating Coconut Water

-Coconut water alone is also naturally rich in potassium and is an ideal solution after exercise or sports activity.
-Thanks to its pleasant taste and balanced electrolyte composition, it is a quick and practical solution that will improve your hydration.
+Coconut water on its own is also naturally rich in potassium and is an ideal solution after exercise or sports.
+Thanks to its pleasant taste and balanced electrolyte composition, it's a quick and convenient solution that will improve your hydration.

 Banana peel drink

 You can also make banana peel infusions .
-Banana peel contains potassium and magnesium, which are essential for hydration.
-By adding a pinch of salt for sodium and the juice of half a squeezed lemon, you will have a complete electrolyte drink.
+Banana peels contain potassium and magnesium, which are essential for hydration.
+Adding a pinch of salt for sodium and the juice of half a lemon makes a complete electrolyte drink.

-The last recipe we are going to present is a little more original, since it is a drink with pickle juice .
-Yes, with pickles, we assure you it is good!
+The last recipe we're going to present is a little more original, since it's a pickle juice drink.
+Yes, pickles, we assure you, it's good!

 You will need: